nickfargo/state/_includes/content/docs/concepts/events.md

 #### [Custom event types](#concepts--events--custom)

-Through exposure of the `emit` method, state instances allow any type of event to be broadcast and consumed.
+A state’s `emit` method allows any type of event to be broadcast and consumed.

 {% highlight javascript %}
 {% include examples/docs/events--custom.js %}